jx1111-dev/obsidian-vault/Computer Science/Mathematics in computing/Lesson 3 (Limits).md

+For plotting stuff related to this in matplotlib, go here: [[LIMITS IN MATPLOTLIB]]

 ==THIS SHIT MAKES NO SENSE, IMMA DO MY OWN THING== Limits are used to sort of approximate what an impossible calculation would equal.